Soap Online Tutorials

 The type of alkali metal used determines the kind of soap product.
 Sodium soaps, prepared from sodium hydroxide, are firm, whereas potassium soaps, derived from potassium hydroxide, are softer or often liquid.
 Historically, potassium hydroxide was extracted from the ashes of bracken or other plants.
 Lithium soaps also tend to be hard.
 These are used exclusively in greases.

-For making toilet soaps, triglycerides (oils and fats) are derived from coconut, olive, or palm oils, as well as tallow.[53]
+For making toilet soaps, triglycerides (oils and fats) are derived from coconut, olive, or palm oils, as well as tallow.
 Triglyceride is the chemical name for the triesters of fatty acids and glycerin.
 Tallow, i.e., rendered fat, is the most available triglyceride from animals.
 Each species offers quite different fatty acid content, resulting in soaps of distinct feel.
 The seed oils give softer but milder soaps.
 Soap made from pure olive oil, sometimes called Castile soap or Marseille soap, is reputed for its particular mildness.
-The term "Castile" is also sometimes applied to soaps from a mixture of oils, but a high percentage of olive oil.
+The term "Castile" is also sometimes applied to soaps from a mixture of oils with a high percentage of olive oil.

 Fatty acid content of various fats used for soapmaking